Architecture & Benchmarks

 * Uptime, costs, and data-privacy advantages assume self-hosted or VPC deployment of ChatAds.
 On the hosted ChatAds API, those concerns would still apply.
 Self-host removes that boundary entirely.

-Extraction benchmarks — who extracts the best keywords?
+Extraction benchmarks — who extracts well and fast enough to run inline?

 Messages without products